Koratun/metacognition_artificial_intelligence/README.md

 ## Getting Started in Flutter

 Follow the instructions on <https://docs.flutter.dev/get-started/install> for your system and then clone this repository into a directory of your choosing.
+(Note that around 2.5 GB will be taken up by flutter and this repository is about 600MB at the time I wrote this -- minus the python libraries)

 Verify that you have setup your environment correctly by running the application.
-(Note that the build process can take up to a minute)
+(Note that the build process can take up to a minute and will most definitely take longer the first time you run the app)

 Ignore any errors you may see about Python if you haven't setup python yet.